is-leeroy-jenkins/Mathy/README.md

 ---

 ## 🧮 Feature Selection
-- Finding a subset of relevant input features from a dataset to use in building a machine learning model to reduce model complexity, decrease training time, prevent overfitting, and improve model accuracy and interpretability.
+- Finding a subset of relevant input features from a dataset.
+- Machine learning models to reduce complexity, decrease training time, prevent overfitting, and improve accuracy and interpretability.

 | Class Name        | Description (concise)                                              |
 | ----------------- | ------------------------------------------------------------------ |